lmfit/uncertainties/doc/user_guide.rst

   >>> sum_value.derivatives[v]
   2.0

-This package uses a :ref:`fast differentiation algorithm
+These values are obtained with a :ref:`fast differentiation algorithm
-<differentiation method>` for obtaining these values.
+<differentiation method>`.

 Additional information
 ----------------------